395t/review-assignments/_summaries/zhu2020deformable_1.md

 ## TL;DR
 * Deformable DETR proposes **multi-scale deformable attention** modules, which reduce the computational complexity by restricting query to attend over a fixed number of points.
-* Compared to DETR, Deformable DETR trains **10x** faster while maintaining a comparable performance.
+* Compared to DETR, Deformable DETR trains **10x faster** while maintaining a comparable performance.
-* Using a large ResNet backbone, Deformable DETR is able to achieve state-of-the-art object detection performance.
+* Using a large ResNet backbone, Deformable DETR is able to achieve **state-of-the-art object detection performance**.

 ## References